TudorPlaysProject/GentylnesAndNobylyte/README.md

 with R package, then run the R script _batch.R_.
 Technical and other questions welcome at pevans@sandiego.edu.

-Maura Giles-Watson
-Paul Evans
-Emily Bezold
-Jude Caywood
+Maura Giles-Watson, Paul Evans, Emily Bezold, and Jude Caywood